mmvanheusden/broodkruimel/README.md

-# gpslog
+# Broodkruimel
 ![GNU Affero General Public License logo](agplv3.png)

-A server written in Rust that stores real-time GPS data send from a client for the rest of your life.
+A server written in Rust that stores a personal GPS breadcrumb for the rest of your life.

 **Example use-cases:**
 * **Déjà vu**